… or printing t3h stuff, ha!

 A shot after first sanding round.

-Here is a photo of it during first acetone vapour treatment.
+Here is a photo of it during the first acetone vapor treatment.